vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 }
 ```

-A channel can reach any connected peer, and is implemented using transport streams against each individual peers (with `StreamID` equal to `ChannelID`).
+A channel can reach any connected peer, and is implemented using transport streams against each individual peer (with `StreamID` equal to `ChannelID`).
 The channel will automatically (un)marshal Protobuf to byte slices and use length-prefixed framing (the de facto standard for Protobuf streams) when writing them to the stream.

 Message scheduling and queueing is left as an implementation detail, and can use any number of algorithms such as FIFO, round-robin, priority queues, etc. Since message delivery is not guaranteed, both inbound and outbound messages may be dropped, buffered, or blocked as appropriate.

 Since a channel can only exchange messages of a single type, it is often useful to use a wrapper message type with e.g. a Protobuf `oneof` field that specifies a set of inner message types that it can contain.
-The channel can automatically perform this (un)wrapping if the outer message type implements the `Wrapper` interface (see Reactors for an example):
+The channel can automatically perform this (un)wrapping if the outer message type implements the `Wrapper` interface (see [Reactor Example](#reactor-example) for an example):

 ```go
 // Wrapper is a Protobuf message that can contain a variety of inner messages.